jcgneto/CV/README.md

 # Research areas of interest

-Population and functional genomics of enteric pathogens.
+Population genomics of antimicrobial resistance (AMR) enteric pathogens.
-Using population genetics to guide the discovery of novel drugs against AMR bacteria.
-Leveraging population genomics of bacterial to develop novel diagnostic and surveillance tools.
+Understanding the heritability and plasticity of the metabolic landscape of AMR enteric pathogens.

 # Publications